The Magic of Story

 Three-pronged extension cord

-Portable microphone(s).
-Since I involve children and staff in my interactive programs, what works best for me is to have two available; one a clip-on and the other a hand-held (long cord or cordless).
+Microphone(s).
+Regardless of the assembly location, a microphone is not optional.
+Since I involve children and staff in my interactive programs, what works best for me is to have two available; one a clip-on (if possible) and the other a hand-held (long cord or cordless).

 Glass of water (not iced.)